patrickwalczak/The-Green-Power/README.md

 I will work on smooth scrolling, scrollbar, adding elements or sections dynamically, footer and I have to tidy my js file when I finish everything.

+To properly open a link, please copy from line below 'thegreenpower.netlify.app' and do not add prefix 'www.' because 'Your connection is not private' window will be shown and there is no way to omit it.

 Link: thegreenpower.netlify.app/